fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_19.jpg)

-Figure 6.19: Output showing the files within a subdirectory
+Caption: Output showing the files within a subdirectory

 This will list both files within
 `folder_1 and the folder "folder_2/folder_3`, which is also a